vsr2158/aws-networking-workshop/README.md

     < Todo: Add a diagram of resources deployed >

-* Task: Explore the deployed resources, test SSH login to all the DC Bastion instances deployed by this stack.
+* Task: Explore the deployed resources, test SSH login to all the DC Bastion instances deployed by this CloudFormation stack.

-* Task: P
+* Task: